Posted on March 6, 2015 in Field Sobriety Tests

-Fortunately, as this article on sobriety tests clarifies, there are multiple elements to these tests and even if you struggle with some of them, you may still be able to show that you are not intoxicated.
-A blood draw or breath test may even be able to offersupporting evidence of your claim.
+There are multiple elements to these tests and even if you struggle with some of them, you may still be able to show that you are not intoxicated.
+A blood draw or breath test may even be able to offer supporting evidence of your claim.

 Whatever the case, you might benefit from the advice of an attorney.
 He or she can evaluate the circumstances of your arrest and help you to understand the charges against you.
 Your attorney might also be able to advise you on your defense and support you as you work to avoid conviction.